Read our white paper on homelessness here.

 On a day-to-day basis, homelessness is often terrifying, exhausting, and dehumanizing.
 People don’t look you in the eye or treat you with respect.
 You’re susceptible to hate crime violence, theft, and assault.
 You’re exhausted and undernourished, with almost no respite.
 You struggle through the human services system, trying to make it to appointments you don’t have transportation to where you’re required to supply documents like your birth certificate or income verification, which are hard to keep track of when you don’t have a mailing address to receive them at or a safe place to keep them.

 What about the people who choose to be homeless?

 They don’t.
 It’s that simple.
 No child wants to be homeless as an adult, and no adult is proud of losing their housing and depending on others to meet his or her basic needs.
 Sometimes when people become homeless, they only thing they have left is their self-respect, and it’s important to them to assert that they’re not victims but that they’ve instead opted in to their way of life.

-And sometimes when people become and stay homeless, it gets hard to see a way out.
-They may get entrenched in it, like someone who becomes ‘institutionalized’ and doesn’t know how to navigate the world outside of an institution.
+Sometimes when people become and stay homeless, it gets hard to see a way out.
 Being homeless requires a skill set that people in housing don’t have: you have to know where to find food & safe places to sleep, how to survive with almost nothing.
 Likewise, living in housing can require a skill set that people who’ve been homeless for many years may have lost: grocery shopping, paying rent on time, dealing with loud neighbors.
 Sometimes, when someone’s been homeless for a long time, they may say they’re choosing it, because they no longer remember what it’s like to be in housing, and they’re scared of the prospect.